 The thing I really didn’t like about this plugin is that many of its features are reserved for the premium version.

-All the sliders claim to have an intuitive interface, but I suggest you try them yourself and see which one offers the best functionality/intuitiveness ratio.
-Since no WordPress website runs just one plugin, the load each one of them puts on your website is something to be concerned about.
+All the free WordPress slider plugins mentioned claim to have an intuitive interface, but I suggest you try them yourself and see which one offers the best functionality-to-intuitiveness ratio for you.
+Since no WordPress website runs just one plugin, the load each one puts on your website is something to be consider as well.

-Hopefully, the information you got from this article will make it easier for you to determine which free WordPress slider plugin is the right one for you.
-Tell me how it goes.
+Hopefully, the information in this article will make it easier for you to determine which of the top free WordPress slider plugins is the right one for you.
+Be sure to let me how it goes!